Make a Positive Impact with Friendships that Last a Lifetime

 Upcoming Luncheon Programs

 The meeting registration fee is $50 and includes lunch.
-Register by clicking the "Register NOW" button or clicking here.
-Please register by 5pm on Monday, June 23rd.
+Register by clicking the "Register NOW" button or by clicking here.
+Please register by 5pm on Monday, February 16th.
 If you miss the deadline and plan to attend, please email rotary@rotary100.org (please note, there is a $5 late fee).
 Any cancelations after this time are non-refundable.
 We look forward to seeing you at the meeting!

 Featured Stories